Ayurvedic Detox: A Gentle, Body-Type Cleanse Guide

 What to Expect During a Cleanse

-Days 1-2: You may experience mild headaches, fatigue, or irritability as your body adjusts.
-This is normal and typically passes.
-Stay hydrated and rest when needed.
+Days 1-2: You may feel mild headaches, fatigue or irritability as your body adjusts.
+Normal.
+It passes.
+Stay hydrated and rest when you need to.

-Day 3: Many people report feeling lighter, clearer, and more energetic.
-Digestion often feels stronger, and the tongue coating may be noticeably reduced.
+Day 3: Most people report feeling lighter, clearer, more energetic.
+Digestion often feels stronger.
+The tongue coating is noticeably thinner.

-After the cleanse: With a successful gentle cleanse, you may notice improved energy, clearer skin, better digestion, and a greater sense of mental clarity.
+After the cleanse: With a successful gentle cleanse you may notice better energy, clearer skin, better digestion, more mental clarity.

 When Not to Cleanse

-A gentle kitchari cleanse is not appropriate for everyone.
-Avoid cleansing if you are:
+A gentle kitchari cleanse isn't for everyone.
+Avoid if you are:

 - Pregnant or breastfeeding